 other children and lack social awareness.
 A child with ASD focuses on following a

 routine that may include normal behaviors.
 A child with the disorder also often has

 problems communicating with others.
-He or she may not start speaking as soon as other
+They may not start speaking as soon as other children.

 ASD can keep a child from developing social skills.
 This is in part because a child